 [Job market paper]

-We use administrative and supervisory data at the bank- and loan-level to investigate the impact of the introduction of covered bonds on the composition of bank balance sheets and bank risk.
-Covered bonds, despite being collateralized by mortgages, lead to a shift from mortgage to firm lending.
-In particular, young and low rated firms receive more lending, suggesting that overall credit risk increases.
-Meanwhile we find that total balance sheet liquidity increases.
-We identify the channel in a theoretical model and provide empirical evidence: Banks with low initial liquidity and banks with sufficiently high risk-adjusted return in firm lending drive the results.
+We use the introduction of covered bonds in Norway in 2007 together with administrative and supervisory data at the bank- and loan-level to investigate the effect of asset encumbrance on the composition of bank balance sheets and bank risk.
+We show that covered bonds - despite being collateralized with mortgages - leads to a shift in bank lending from mortgages to corporate loans.
+The marginal corporate borrower is young and low-rated, suggesting that overall credit risk increases.
+At the same time, we find that total balance sheet liquidity increases.
+Overall, the beneficial effects of increased liquidity on bank risk outweighs any negative effects of increased credit risk, ultimately reducing risk premia on total and unsecured funding.
+The effects are driven by banks with low initial liquidity and high risk-adjusted returns on firm lending.

 Unconventional monetary policy can stimulate lending from weak banks to weak firms.
 Do changes in lending behavior induce spillover effects between firms within agglomerations?
 By exploiting the first asset purchase program of the ECB, I show that firms linked to banks which benefit from asset purchases invest less and induce negative spillovers on firms operating in the same region and sector.
 The finding is important for two reasons: First, it provides evidence on how zombie lending can delay economic recovery.
 Second, it shows the importance to consider spillovers when assessing unconventional monetary policy because spillovers can cover up direct effects.